-G. Security Transactions - Security transactions are accounted for on the date these securities are purchased or sold (trade date).
+E. Security Transactions - Security transactions are accounted for on the date these securities are purchased or sold (trade date).
 Realized gains and losses are calculated using the specific identification cost basis method for GAAP purposes.
-Since the Company's inception, it had also utilized the specific identification cost basis method for tax purposes.
-On July 13, 2015, the Company filed a request with the Internal Revenue Service (the "IRS") to change the tax accounting method used to compute the adjusted tax cost basis of its MLP securities to the average cost method.
-On January 5, 2016, the Company received notification that the IRS approved the tax accounting method change effective December 1, 2014.
-The tax accounting method change does not change the accounting method utilized for GAAP purposes.
-See Note 6 - Income Taxes.
+For tax purposes, the Company utilizes the average cost method to compute the adjusted tax cost basis of its MLP securities.

-H. Return of Capital Estimates - Distributions received from the Company's investments in MLPs and other securities generally are comprised of income and return of capital.
+F. Return of Capital Estimates - Distributions received from the Company's investments in MLPs and other securities generally are comprised of income and return of capital.
 The Company records investment income and return of capital based on estimates made at the time such distributions are received.
-The Company generally estimates that 90% of the distributions received from its MLPs will be treated as a return of capital.
+The Company estimates that 91% of distributions received from its MLP investments were return of capital distributions.
+This estimate is adjusted to actual in the subsequent fiscal year when tax reporting information related to the Company's MLP investments is received.
 Such estimates for MLPs and other investments are based on historical information available from each investment and other industry sources.
-These estimates may subsequently be revised based on information received from MLPs after their tax reporting periods are concluded.

 The return of capital portion of the distributions is a reduction to investment income that results in an equivalent reduction in the cost basis of the associated investments and increases net realized gains (losses) and net change in unrealized gains (losses).
-If the cash distributions received by the Company exceed its cost basis (i.e. its cost basis is zero), the distributions are treated as realized gains.
+If the distributions received by the Company exceed its cost basis (i.e. its cost basis has been reduced to zero), the distributions are treated as realized gains.

-The Company includes all cash distributions received on its Statement of Operations and reduces its investment income by (i) the estimated return of capital and (ii) the distributions in excess of cost basis.
-For the six months ended May 31, 2016, the Company estimated \$128,164 of return of capital and \$2,456 of cash distributions that were in excess of cost basis.
-The cash distributions that were in excess of cost basis were treated as realized gains.
+The Company includes all distributions received on its Statement of Operations and reduces its investment income by (i) the estimated return of capital and (ii) the distributions in excess of cost basis, if any.
+For the six months ended May 31, 2017, the Company estimated \$122,449 of return of capital and \$4,901 of distributions that were in excess of cost basis.
+The distributions that were in excess of cost basis were treated as realized gains.

 In accordance with GAAP, the return of capital cost basis reductions for the Company's MLP investments are limited to the total amount of the cash distributions received from such investments.
 For income tax purposes, the cost basis reductions for the Company's MLP investments typically exceed cash distributions received from such investments due to allocated losses from these investments.
 See Note 6 - Income Taxes.

-The following table sets forth the Company's estimated total return of capital portion of the distributions received from its investments.
+The following table sets forth the Company's estimated return of capital portion of the distributions received from its investments.